As of August 1st, 2016, applications are now open for Vision Australia’s Further Education Bursary 2017.

 Our own research tells us that people from the blindness and low vision community who have a diploma, certificate or degree are more likely to be employed.
 Our bursary program is just one way in which we are levelling the playing field by supporting people to further their education and build a meaningful career.

-This year we celebrate the 20th anniversary of the bursary program.
+Last year, we celebrate the 20th anniversary of the bursary program.
 Since 1996 we have supported over 330 students on their tertiary education journey.
 Meet the 2016 and previous year's bursary recipients

 To learn more about the bursary program, watch this YouTube video

 , which features Vision Australia's chief executive officer, Ron Hooton.